RTEMS/rtems-docs/user/start/windows.rst

 We will build the RTEMS kernel for the ``i386`` target and the ``pc686`` BSP.
-You can check the available BSPs by running the ``rtems-bsps`` command found in the to directory of the RTEMS kernel source.
+You can check the available BSPs by running the ``rtems-bsps`` command found in the top directory of the RTEMS kernel source.
 We build the Board Support Package (BSP) outside the kernel source tree:

 .. code-block:: shell